 A great deal has changed in the way we conduct our daily living in 2020.
-The school year that approaches is going to be unlike any previously experienced in public or private schools.
-School teachers are already accustomed to a certain degree of change each school year; some years it’s learning how to effectively collaborate with new colleagues, and other years it’s new administrators who bring with them new methods.
+The approaching school year is unlike any previously experienced in public or private schools.
+School teachers are already accustomed to a certain degree of change each school year.
+Some years it’s learning how to effectively collaborate with new colleagues, and other years it’s new administrators who bring with them new methods.
 Most importantly, a new school year brings new students to guide and shepherd.
 Every class develops their own group dynamics through the unique blend of individual strengths and weaknesses.

-Though teachers are well-versed in accommodating the surprises and changes that occur in the normal routines of a school year, the 2020–21 school year will likely bring with it more unknowns, shifts, alterations, hurdles, and novel situations than teachers typically face.
+Teachers are well-versed in accommodating the surprises and changes that occur in the normal routines of a school year.
+But the 2020–21 school year brings more unknowns, shifts, alterations, hurdles, and novel situations than teachers typically face.
 Naturally, this stirs up a range of emotions, from excitement to fear.
 As the beginning of this school year approaches, teachers’ heads (including my own) are currently flooded with a range of questions, many of which they cannot answer.
 So when the Lord brings the teachers in your life to your mind, here are some helpful ways to pause and pray for them as the school year begins.

-1. Pray that teachers will be able to form meaningful relationships with students quickly.
+1. Pray teachers will be able to form meaningful relationships with students quickly.

 Another thing that replays in my head when a new school year draws near is the song “Getting to Know You” from the Rodgers and Hammerstein musical The King and I. I often play it repeatedly in my classroom as I prepare the space, supplies, and materials for a new group of students.